-The Ultimate Guide to HOA Estoppels for Title and Escrow [2024 edition]
+The Ultimate Guide to HOA Estoppels for Title and Escrow [2026 edition]

 Estoppels in real estate are part of a package of documents that no closing can go without.
-As part of the resale package, estoppels are issued by Homeowners’ associations to provide the details of a property’s legal and financial status.
+As part of the resale packers, estoppels are issued by Homeowners’ associations to provide the details of a property’s legal and financial status.

 As acquiring HOA estoppels often falls on the shoulders of Title and Escrow teams, every professional should be keenly aware of what estoppels are, how they vary by state, and the critical steps involved in obtaining them effectively.